-The word Kematen reaches back to the Middle Ages: a Kemater is someone with a fireplace in either a living room, a bedroom, a ladies chamber or a court room.
+The word Kematen directly refers to the Middle Ages: a Kemenate is a room equipped with a fireplace, a living room, bedroom, women`s chamber or also a courtroom.

-“Whoever ruled the Ritten controlled the traffic between Bavaria and Italy” stated the Munich historian Irmgard Heitmeier in her study of the Ritten in the early Middle Ages, in which she also declared that the “forest” on the Ritten was not only a wood but also a Royal Domain forming part of the highly organised Carolingian style court.
+“Those who ruled the Ritten controlled the traffic between Bavaria and Italy” states the Munich historian Irmgard Heitmeier in her study of the Ritten in the early Middle Ages, who also pointed out that the “forest” on the Ritten was not just a forest, but also a Royal Forest, assigned to a highly organized royal court of Carolingian style.

-However not only the Brenner road but also the way past Wangen and through the Sarntal to Bozen led over the Ritten.
-And still today it leads straight past Kematen, not surprisingly as in the late 13th century Kematen was a seat of the powerful noble family from Wangen (see the Wangen-Bellermont castle on the west side of the Ritten over the Talfer gorge).
-From that family Friedrich was Prince Bishop of Trient in the early 13th century.
-This completed the surroundings of Kematen which already had its own church, in the Middle Ages.
+However, not only the Brenner Route, but also the path via Wangen and through the Sarntal Valley to Bozen led over the Ritten.
+And still today leads directly past Kematen, which is by no means a surprise as it was already in the late 13th century owned by the powerful noble family of Wangen (Go visit the Wangen-Bellermont Castle on the western slope of Ritten above the Talfer gorge!).
+One member of that family, Friedrich, was Prince - Bishop of Trento in the early 13th century.
+This is the last stage of the medieval history of Kematen, which already had a church back then.

-Kematen was converted in the 1970s into a hotel and restaurant.
-Since 2014 the Bozen businessman Klaus Wojnar has been the proprietor.
-The family of Alois Untermarzoner have leased the property since 1979 with a brief interruption from 1983-89.
+Kematen was converted into a hotel and restaurant in the 1970s.
+Since 2014, the Bozen businessman Klaus Wojnar has been the owner.
+The tenant family of Alois Untermarzoner has been managing Kematen (with an interruption in 1983-89) since 1979.